Proverbs of Hendyng

 The Proverbs of Hendyng is a poem from around the second half of the thirteenth century in which one Hendyng, son of Marcolf, utters a series of proverbial stanzas.
 It stands in a tradition of Middle-English proverbial poetry also attested by The Proverbs of Alfred; the two texts include some proverbs in common.
 The rhyme scheme is AABCCB.

-Marcolf appears as an interlocutor with Solomon in some German poems in the Solomon and Saturn tradition, while “ "Hendyng" seems to be a personification generated from the word hende ["skilled, clever"], and seems to mean something like "the clever one" ”.
-In The Proverbs of Hendyng, “Hending[equated with Hendyng]... is represented as the author of a collection of traditional proverbial wisdom in South-West Midland Middle English, each proverb ending with 'quoth Hending' ”, a construction like that of a Wellerism.
+Marcolf appears as an interlocutor with Solomon in some German poems in the Solomon and Saturn tradition, while "Hendyng" seems to be a personification generated from the word hende ("skilled, clever"), and seems to mean something like "the clever one".
+In The Proverbs of Hendyng, "Hending ... is represented as the author of a collection of traditional proverbial wisdom in South-West Midland Middle English, each proverb ending with 'quoth Hending'", a construction like that of a Wellerism.

 The Proverbs of Hendyng is also noted for containing the earliest attestation of the word cunt in English outside placenames and personal names.